GongRzhe/OpenAI-Agents-Workflow-Designer/PLANNING.md

   - Git server (for repository analysis)
   - Filesystem server (for file access and manipulation)
   - Custom server (for other MCP-compatible tools)
-  - Support for both stdio and SSE transports

 - **Code Generation**
   - Import statements for MCP modules